Welcome to the Brazilian Football Blog: a foreigner’s take on the beautiful game.

 To cut a long story short, several years after my Argentina experience, I ended up living in Brazil.
 I spent three years in São Paulo, mingling with the locals and going to loads of games and grounds: Corinthians at Pacaembu, São Paulo at the Morumbi, Palmeiras at the old Palestra Italia, the Rio clubs at the Maracanã and some seleção games too.

 I don’t live in Brazil anymore, but I do go back from time to time.
 Out of touch and with life getting hectic in London, Brazilfooty took a back seat for a few years.
-But with things more settled again, and with BT Sport promising to show live matches again this year, Brazilfooty is making a comeback.
+But with things more settled again, and with BT Sport hopefully showing live matches again this year, Brazilfooty is making a comeback.

 While the aim of this blog is to share Brazil with the world, I also would like to encourage debate.
 So please leave your comments and thoughts.
 And if you like anything you see here, any shares and/or likes on social media are always welcome too.
 The only house rule on this blog is to respect other bloggers’ opinions.